 At Burke, Warren, MacKay & Serritella we believe that diversity in the workplace allows us to be stronger advocates for our clients and enhances the quality of the legal services we provide.
 A diverse team of attorneys and support staff enables us to bring a broader, more dynamic perspective to the problems our clients face.
 Diversity also enriches the work atmosphere itself.
 We are committed both to recruiting and to fostering an environment in our workplace that is inclusive of all employees, regardless of gender, race, age, religion, ethnicity, or sexual orientation.

 We have demonstrated success with including and promoting women at the firm.
 Women are encouraged to assume leadership positions in the firm and currently serve as practice group leaders and firm committee chairs.

-- Women comprise more than 30% of Burke Warren's partners.
+- Women comprise nearly 30% of Burke Warren's partners.
 Since 1992, Karen MacKay has been one of the only female name partners among large and mid-sized law firms in Chicago.

 - Burke Warren’s Women’s Forum is actively engaged in promoting and celebrating the success of our professional women through networking, marketing opportunities, and educational events.